The incidence comodule bialgebra of the Baez-Dolan construction

 \begin{blanko}{Fat nerve.} The base case $n=0$ of the Segal condition can be interpreted as saying that the $2$-simplices are pairs of `composable $1$-simplices'.
 Indeed the Segal condition is motivated by categories.
 For $\CC$ a small category, the {\em fat nerve} of $\CC$ is the simplicial groupoid

 (strings of composable arrows).
-The fat nerve of a category is always a Segal space.
+It is always a Segal space.
 In fact, up to homotopy, the Segal condition characterises the simplicial groupoids that are fat nerves of categories.
 In this work, Segal spaces arise mainly from the two-sided bar construction on an operad, cf.~Section~\ref{sec:bar}. \end{blanko}

 \begin{blanko}{Decomposition spaces~\cite{Galvez-Kock-Tonks:1512.07573}/$2$-Segal spaces \cite{Dyckerhoff-Kapranov:1212.3563}.} A {\em decomposition space} is a simplicial groupoid $X: \simplexcategory\op\to\Grpd$ that takes active-inert pushouts in $\simplexcategory$ to pullbacks in $\Grpd$.
 Decomposition spaces are the same thing as the $2$-Segal spaces of Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563}.